Last Update: February 3, 2014

-In 2013, South Carolina legislators failed to debate — and even to introduce — legislation making sensible policy changes to their state's marijuana laws.
-However, with positive legislation being considered in states like Alabama, Texas, and Kentucky, the Palmetto State shouldn't be far behind.
-Although they are out of session, please take a moment to contact your state legislators and urge them to introduce a medical marijuana bill.
+The South Carolina Legislature has reconvened for the second half of the 2013-2014 legislative session.
+Last year, lawmakers failed to debate — and even to introduce — legislation making sensible policy changes to their state's marijuana laws.
+All it takes is the introduction of one sensible bill to spark a discussion, so please take a moment to contact your state legislators and urge them to introduce a medical marijuana bill.

 Over a third of the country's population now lives in jurisdictions that protect the seriously ill from arrest and prosecution for using marijuana with their doctors’ recommendations.
 Twenty states and the District of Columbia have compassionate laws, and many more states are seriously considering passing legislation as well.

 In order to move forward with marijuana policy reform, there needs to be an open discussion about the issue throughout the state.
 If you are interested in getting more involved and are a person with a serious illness, doctor, nurse, clergy member, Ph.D., lawyer, or other influential member of your community, please email email@example.com.

 Thank you for supporting the Marijuana Policy Project.
 To stay updated on the status of marijuana policy reform in South Carolina, be sure to subscribe to MPP's free legislative alert service.